Goda’s Slave – Chapter 14: Body of the Giant

 “Good.
 Then you’re starting to see the truth: The universe is constantly changing, so you won’t do yourself any good trying to grasp onto some structure that you create in your head.
 Everything is infinitely strange.
 Get used to it.”

 Kanna shook her head and crossed her arms, unsatisfied with Goda’s answer—unsatisfied with everything.
-“That still doesn’t explain the boy who just ran up to you.
-Who the hell was that and what was he going on about?
-Were they just the crazed ramblings of a madman drunk on Death?
+“That still doesn’t explain the boy who ran up to you.
+Was he just a madman drunk on Death or what?
+Where did he come from?
 Do you even know him?”

 “I’ve never met him before and I have no idea who he is.”
 The bewilderment still had not completely faded from Goda’s face, and Kanna decided that the woman was telling the truth, if for no other reason than the fact that she had no conceivable reason to be lying.